-This means that public keys are "open" to the public for data encryptions and only the private key can be used to decrypt such data.
-Let’s assume user A and B are sending information, (e.g. 5566) over a secured/unsecured channel.
+This means that public keys are "open" to the public for data encryption and only the private key can be used to decrypt such data.
+Let’s assume user A and B are sending information (e.g., 5566) over a secured/unsecured channel.
 If user B's public key algorithm adds 10 to the second and fourth numbers without interfering with the adjacent numbers, user B will receive the information as "515616".
 Upon receiving the number from user A, User B will apply his private key algorithm to decrypt the key.
-Keep in mind the private key has the algorithm need to decrypt the data i.e. Subtracting 10 from the specific sates to get 5566.
+Keep in mind that the private key has an algorithm that needs to decrypt the data i.e., subtracting 10 from specific states to get 5566.